- 273 Actual Exam Questions

 The test process can start as soon as the software requirements have been approved.
 The ISTQB CTFL syllabus v4.0 emphasizes that early involvement of testing helps in identifying defects early in the lifecycle, which includes the validation of requirements and planning of testing activities based on those requirements.

-Which of the following test design techniques is not a black box technique?
+Which of the following is a Black Box test design technique?

 Security & Privacy